BY J.A. SCHWARTZ

 In contrast, the Twins added former AL MVP (and A’s third baseman) Josh Donaldson on a four-year, $92 million deal, moving slugger Miguel Sano to first base full time.
 The Twins also tried to address needs in their rotation by re-signing Jake Odorizzi, adding free agent lefty Rich Hill, and trading for Kenta Maeda from the Dodgers.
-Fresh off a season where they set the MLB record for home runs in a season, the Twins offense is again formidable, and Fangraphs pegs them for 91 wins in 2020, four games ahead of Cleveland’s projected 87.
+Fresh off a season where they set the MLB record for home runs in a season, the Twins offense is again formidable, and projections peg them for 34.5 wins in 2020, one game ahead of Cleveland’s projected 33.5.

 The White Sox are finally emerging from their lengthy rebuilding effort, and figure to take a step towards contention this season after adding free agent catcher Yasmani Grandal and lefthanded starters Dallas Keuchel and Gio Gonzalez to their young core of intriguing talent.
 Luis Robert is the best prospect in the American League, and after the White Sox signed him to a six-year $50 million deal before he ever played a single major league game, they see him as their centerfielder on Opening Day, and the likely odds-on favorite to claim the Rookie of the Year Award.
 Chicago might be a year away from menacing the Indians or Twins atop the division, but if their young talent develops quickly, they could be in the Wild Card mix.
 The Tigers and Royals are the bottom feeders in the Central, and neither figures to factor into the playoff picture this season.

-The AL East arguably produces three playoff teams in 2020.
-Fangraphs forecasts the Yankees at 95 wins, the Rays at 91 and the Red Sox at 88, with each of those squads given at least a 50% chance of earning a playoff position.
+The AL East arguably produce three playoff teams in 2020.
+Betting sites forecast the Yankees at 37.5 wins, the Rays at 34 and the Red Sox at 31.5, with each of those squads given at least a 50% chance of earning a playoff position.
 The Yankees addressed arguably their biggest need by luring Cole away from the Astros, strengthening their own team while damaging their chief competitors for the AL pennant.
 Their lineup is still formidable at nearly every position, anchored by home grown stars Aaron Judge and catcher Gary Sanchez, who will be supported by shortstop Gleyber Torres to form the heart of an offense that fell a single HR shy of the Twins record for most dingers in a season last year.
 Each of those players is 27 or younger, and don’t figure to suffer any age related decline.

 The injury bug, however, does seem to have an affinity for New York.
 After losing several key players for huge chunks of the 2019 season (yet finding replacements in third baseman Gio Urshela and outfielder Mike Tauchman who helped ease the pain of those injuries), the Yankees had to be planning on better health for their players this year.
 Perhaps they had better revise that notion.
 Luis Severino, who made only three starts last year with a variety of ailments, underwent Tommy John surgery in late February, and will miss all of 2020 and most of 2021.
-He was being counted on to be the #2 starter behind new ace Cole, in front of #3 starter LHP James Paxton.
-Paxton underwent back surgery in February, and could be out until June, leaving the Yankees vulnerable in the starting pitching department.
-Sluggers Judge and Giancarlo Stanton are also expected to miss extended stretches at the start of the season.
+He was being counted on to be the #2 starter behind new ace Cole, in front of #3 starter LHP James Paxton, who will return from back surgery as the season begins later this week.

 Given the quality of Tampa’s rotation, featuring 2018 Cy Young Award winning lefty Blake Snell, veteran Charlie Morton (16-6, 3.05 ERA) and 6’8” fireballer Tyler Glasnow (6-1, 1.78 ERA in an injury marred season), any slippage by the Yankees could open the door for the small payroll ($59 million vs. the Yankees $246 million) Rays to play David to the Yankees Goliath.